InteractiveAdvertisingBureau/PrivacyChain/design/PC-3.md

 Whereas the Southbound interface merely offers CRUD on "a database," the question at hand is <em>but what does it write?</em>.

+## Positives
-Positives: TCF is well defined, has production code to support it; is defended at Layers 8 & 9.
+TCF is well defined, has production code to support it; is defended at Layers 8 & 9.

+## Negatives

-Negatives: TCF is large, redundant (full of zeros) and will get far far heavier in future TCF multidimensional, multiregional versions; expresses consents between consumer principals and corporate entities controlled by IAB.
+TCF is large, redundant (full of zeros) and will get far far heavier in future TCF multidimensional, multiregional versions; expresses consents between consumer principals and corporate entities controlled by IAB.
 Resolution: defer back to product to define "what is a consent?"

 # References